indigo-dc/indigo-datacloud-releases/indigo1/reposync1.md

 <a id="id2"></a>
 ### What's new

+This is the first release of the Java-RepoSync service

 Supported Platforms:
+* OSs:
   *  Ubuntu 14.04 is supported by adding the [JRE 1.8 PPA](https://launchpad.net/~openjdk-r/+archive/ubuntu/ppa), required by java-syncrepos dependencysince
   * CentOS 7 is supported by default
   * Any other distribution that support Docker is supported through the Docker image

-- Operating System and Cloud Management Frameworks
+* Operating System and Cloud Management Frameworks

-It supports both OpenNebula and OpenStack backends
+  * It supports both OpenNebula and OpenStack backends

 <a id="id3"></a>
 #### List of RfCs

+* N/A

 <a id="id4"></a>
 ### Deployment Notes